claasd/caffoa.net/readme.md

       splitByTag: # overrides the config element from the global config
       parsePathParameters: # overrides the config element from the global config
       parseQueryParameters: # overrides the config element from the global config
-      imports: # overrides the imports from the global config
+      imports: # overrides the config element from the global config
-      requestBodyType: # overrides the imports from the global config
+      requestBodyType: # overrides the config element from the global config
-      durableClient: # overrides the imports from the global config
+      durableClient: # overrides the config element from the global config
     function:
       name: MyClassName
       namespace: MyNamespace